What is a sales funnel? Stages, examples and how to build one

 Anchor Fabrication is one of the largest contract metal fabrication partners in the US.

-You’ll find the company ranks highly for terms like “burden labor in metal fabrication” as its team has optimized the website for those looking for metal fabrication contractors.
+The company ranks highly for terms like “burden labor in metal fabrication”, as its team has optimized the website for those looking for metal fabrication contractors.

-Anchor Fabrication uses its website to get target visitors to take an action that will turn them into a lead.
+Anchor Fabrication uses its website to encourage target visitors to take an action that converts them into leads.

 Anchor reinforces the message of client-centered manufacturing with its certifications and the “Why Anchor?” explanation.
 It also offers invaluable resources for a range of issues potential first-time customers may be facing.

-User-centric features like these act as lead magnets to draw in potential customers.
+User-centric features like these act as lead magnets, attracting potential customers.

 For example, you can watch a video on the benefits of manufacturing outsourcing, get several free guides and contact sales.